-The Professional Internship Program is the culminating clinical field-based experience for students seeking certification in the K-6 Special Education/Collaborative teaching field.
+The Professional Internship Program is the culminating clinical field-based experience for students seeking certification in the K-6 Special

+Education/Collaborative teaching field.
 The Professional Internship Program provides the teacher candidate with the opportunity to leader large and/or small group instruction while assuming the role of the lead teacher.
 Teacher candidates, while leading, receive coaching and supervision from the mentor teacher and university supervisor.
+The period of supervision lasts for one full semester.
+The teacher candidate must demonstrate skills in relationship to national, state, and local standards.

+Prerequisite: Completion of all TEP required classes

+Corequisite: SPE 4454

-Medical Spanish (3) The period of supervision lasts for one full semester.
-SPN 3335 Practical Spanish for the medical and health-related The teacher candidate must demonstrate skills in professions Prerequisite: SPN 2241 and SPN 2242 or permission relationship to national, state, and local standards.
-Prerequisite: Completion of all TEP required of instructor. classes SPN 3350 Spanish Culture on Location I (3-TBA) Corequisite: SPE 4454 Local orientation followed by study in a Spanish-SPE 4491-92 Guided Independent Research speaking environment.
-Prerequisite: Permission of instructor.
-(1 to 3 credit hours) Undergraduate research with attention to critical SPN 3351 Spanish Culture on Location II (3-TBA) evaluation of research techniques, methods and Local orientation followed by study in a Spanishprocedures. speaking environment.
-Prerequisites: Junior or senior standing with a Prerequisite: Permission of instructor. minimum overall GPA of 3.0, permission of guiding professor, approval of department chair or dean.
-A SPN 3370 Selected Topics in Spanish (3) written request is to be submitted to the department Selected topics generally not covered in other Spanish courses.
-May be repeated for credit.
-Prerequisite: SPN 2241 and SPN 2242 or permission chair at least two weeks in advance of the term in which study is to be undertaken.
-May not be used to repeat a course for which a grade of D or below has of instructor. been earned.
-Application forms are available in the SPN 4448 Peninsular Spanish Literature (3) Office of University Records.
-Guided independent Selected authors, periods, or genres in the literature research may be taken only in the applicant's major or minor field.
-Also see index for "Independent of Spain.
-Prerequisite: SPN 2241 and SPN 2242 or permission Study and Research.' of instructor.
-SPE 4493-94 Guided Independent Study (1 to 3 credit hours) SPN 4449 Latin American Literature (3) Supervised study through field or laboratory Selected authors, periods, or genres in the literature projects, guided readings, creative endeavors or achievement of specific skills. of Latin America.
-Prerequisite: SPN 2241 and SPN 2242 or permission Prerequisites: Junior or senior status, permission of of instructor. guiding professor, approval of department chair and SPN 4451 the dean.
-A written request is to be submitted to the Peninsular Spanish Civilization (3) Geography, history, cultural achievements, and department chair at least two weeks in advance of institutions of Spain. the term in which study is to be undertaken.
-May not Prerequisite: SPN 2241 and SPN 2242 or permission be used to repeat a course for which a grade of D or of instructor. below has been earned.
-Also see index for "Independent Study and Research."
-SPN 4452 Latin American Civilization (3) Geography, history, cultural achievements, and institutions of Latin America.
-SPANISH COURSES (SPN) Prerequisite: SPN 2241 and SPN 2242 or permission Note: For additional information, see Placement in Academic of instructor.
-Courses.
-SPN 4491-92 Guided Independent Research (1 to 3 credit hours SPN 1141 Introductory Spanish I (3) per course per semester) Introduction to the Spanish language and cultures.
-Additional information is indexed under Independent Study and Research.
-SPN 1142 Introductory Spanish II (3) Introduction to the Spanish language and cultures.
-SPN 4493-94 Guided Independent Study (1 to 3 credit hours Prerequisite: SPN 1141 or permission of instructor. per course per semester) Additional information is indexed under Independent Intermediate Spanish I (3) SPN 2241 Study and Research.
+SPE 4491-92 Guided Independent Research (1 to 3 credit hours)

+Undergraduate research with attention to critical evaluation of research techniques, methods and procedures.

+Prerequisites: Junior or senior standing with a minimum overall GPA of 3.0, permission of guiding professor, approval of department chair or dean.
+A written request is to be submitted to the department chair at least two weeks in advance of the term in which study is to be undertaken.
+May not be used to repeat a course for which a grade of D or below has been earned.
+Application forms are available in the Office of University Records.
+Guided independent research may be taken only in the applicant's major or minor field.
+Also see index for "Independent Study and Research.

+SPE 4493-94 Guided Independent Study (1 to 3 credit hours)

+Supervised study through field or laboratory projects, guided readings, creative endeavors or achievement of specific skills.

+Prerequisites: Junior or senior status, permission of guiding professor, approval of department chair and the dean.
+A written request is to be submitted to the department chair at least two weeks in advance of the term in which study is to be undertaken.
+May not be used to repeat a course for which a grade of D or below has been earned.
+Also see index for "Independent Study and Research.".

+SPANISH COURSES (SPN)

+SPN 1141 Introductory Spanish I (3)

+Introduction to the Spanish language and cultures.

+SPN 1142 Introductory Spanish II (3)

+Introduction to the Spanish language and cultures.
+Prerequisite: SPN 1141 or permission of instructor.

+SPN 2241 Intermediate Spanish I (3)

 Development of basic language skills in Spanish.
 Prerequisite: SPN 1142 or permission of instructor.
-SPN 2242 Intermediate Spanish II (3) SOCIAL SCIENCE COURSES (SS) Review of grammar concepts with introduction to SS 2220 Introduction to Social Science the cultures of Spain, the Caribbean, Mexico and the An introduction to the study of society approaches its United States Prerequisite: SPN 1142 or permission of instructor. study from a common-sense perspective, rather that a formalistic perspective more common in social SPN 3328 Legal Spanish (3) science.
-Students will see how seemingly diverse Practical Spanish for the legal and law enforcement disciplines intermingle and connect to one anotherprofessions anthropology and economics, for example.
-The goal Prerequisite: SPN 2241 and SPN 2242 or of this course is to teach students critical thinking permission of instructor. and problem-solving skills that will allow them to SPN 3330 Business Spanish (3) approach social issues in an objective and informed Practical Spanish for the business and public service wav. professions SS 3350 Social Science Study Abroad (1-3) Prerequisite: SPN 2241 and SPN 2242 or Supervised investigation of relevant topics in social permission of instructor. sciences through travel study abroad or within the SPN 3332 Spanish Grammar and Composition (3) interior of the United States.

-Formal study of Spanish grammar and written
+SPN 2242 Intermediate Spanish II (3)

+Review of grammar concepts with introduction to the cultures of Spain, the Caribbean, Mexico and the United States

+Prerequisite: SPN 1142 or permission of instructor.

+SPN 3328

+Legal Spanish (3) Practical Spanish for the legal and law enforcement professions Prerequisite: SPN 2241 and SPN 2242 or permission of instructor.

-Spanish Comprehension and Conversation (3)
+SPN 3330 Business Spanish (3)